Rule 4.541. Minimum contents of supervising agency reports

 Rule 4.541 amended effective July 1, 2013; adopted effective October 28, 2011; previously amended effective November 1, 2012.

 Subdivision (c).
 This subdivision prescribes minimum contents for supervising agency reports.
 Courts may require additional contents in light of local customs and needs.

 Subdivision (c)(1)(D).
 The history and background of the supervised person may include the supervised person's social history, including family, education, employment, income, military, medical, psychological, and substance abuse information.

 Subdivision (c)(1)(E).
 Penal Code section 3451(a) requires postrelease community supervision to be consistent with evidence-based practices, including supervision policies, procedures, programs, and practices demonstrated by scientific research to reduce recidivism among supervised persons.
 "Evidence-based practices" refers to "supervision policies, procedures, programs, and practices demonstrated by scientific research to reduce recidivism among individuals under probation, parole, or postrelease supervision."
 (Pen.
 Code, § 3450(b)(9).)

 Subdivision (e).
-Penal Code section 3454(b) authorizes supervising agencies to impose appropriate responses to alleged violations of postrelease community supervision under Penal Code section 3455 without court intervention, including referral to a reentry court under Penal Code section 3015 or flash incarceration in a county jail.
-Penal Code section 3455(a) requires the supervising agency to determine that the intermediate sanctions authorized by section 3454(b) are inappropriate responses to the alleged violation before filing a petition to revoke postrelease community supervision under Penal Code section 3455.
+Penal Code sections 3000.08(d) and 3454(b) authorize supervising agencies to impose appropriate responses to alleged violations of parole and postrelease community supervision without court intervention, including referral to a reentry court under Penal Code section 3015 or flash incarceration in a county jail.
+Penal Code sections 3000.08(f) and 3455(a) require the supervising agency to determine that the intermediate sanctions authorized by sections 3000.08(d) and 3454(b) are inappropriate responses to the alleged violation before filing a petition to revoke parole or postrelease community supervision.